gilt/tech-blog/_posts/2017-09-11-dublin-scala-spree.md

 Participants can leave the event at any time they want.
 When the time approaches the end, everyone starts to wrap up: participants finish their
 PRs while maintainers finish their review, and organizers of the spree give away swag.
 We finish by thanking your hard work for open-source.

-__Like all Dublin Scala Community events, Scala Spree is free of charge and the only real requirement is an open mind and the will to contribute!
--- Apart from bringing your own computer to use, but chances are you figured that out already.__

-__Places will be strictly limited and will be allocated on a first come first served basis.__
+__Places will be strictly limited and will be allocated on a first come first served basis.
+Registration through the [Dublin Scala Users Group](https://www.meetup.com/Dublin-Scala-users-group/events/242952081) is required and only successfull RSVPs can attend.__